 Click Yes to merge folders and see prompts for overwriting files, or No to skip the folder contents completely.

-Please note that Windows 8 does not ask for confirmation if a folder with the same name exists in the destination location - folder contents are merged by default if Hide folder merge conflicts option is turned on in Advanced Folder Options.
+Please note that Windows 8 and 8.1 do not ask for confirmation if a folder with the same name exists in the destination location - folder contents are merged by default if the Hide folder merge conflicts option is turned on in the Advanced Folder Options.

-In Windows 8, the Delete button is in Home tab of Ribbon.
+In Windows 8/8.1 and 10, the Delete button is in the Home tab of Ribbon.

 As usual, you can also right-click (or touch and hold) any item and select Delete from the menu.

-Please note that in Windows 8, there is no confirmation for sending items to Recycle Bin by default.
-To enable the warning dialog, click the arrowhead pointing down on the bottom of Delete button and turn on the Show recycle confirmation option.
+Please note that in Windows 8/8.1 and 10, there is no confirmation for sending items to Recycle Bin by default.
+To enable the warning dialog, click the arrowhead pointing down on the bottom of the Delete button and turn on the Show recycle confirmation option.

-You can also open File menu and click Delete.
+You can also open the File menu and click Delete.

-In Windows XP, the Delete the selected items command is available in Common Tasks pane.
+In Windows XP, the Delete the selected items command is available in the Common Tasks pane.

 Again, click Yes to confirm the action.